-Overview: Alton Baker Park is Eugene’s largest developed park with over 400 acres to explore.
-The park features miles of running trails (paved and dirt), duck ponds, large open fields, a dog park, and an overall beautiful environment.
-The park was named after Register-Guard founder Alton F. Baker.
+Alton Baker Park is Eugene’s largest developed park with over 400 acres to explore.
+The park features miles of running trails (paved and dirt), river paths, duck ponds, large open fields, a dog park, and an overall beautiful environment.
+Named after Register-Guard founder Alton F. Baker, the park is divided into two distinct areas: the more developed West Alton Baker Park and the natural and serene East Alton Baker Park.

 Location: North bank of the Willamette River smack dab in the middle of Eugene.